mayurdalvi5/ICR-Flight-Delay-Weather-Disruptions/Week 12/Week12.md

 # Discussion Points, Blockers, and Questions

   - **Discussion point:**
-    - We will each discuss our current draft for Report 2 during the Friday Zoom meeting.
+    - We will each discuss our current rough draft for Report 2 during the Friday Zoom meeting.
     - What will the format of our final results be?
 Separated by state, season, etc?

 ---